pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/token_logic_modules.md

 ## TLM (pre) Processing

-_tl;dr Determine if the claim amount is greater than the maximum claIAble amount prior to running each individual TLM._
+_tl;dr Determine if the claim amount is greater than the maximum claimable amount prior to running each individual TLM._

 **Prior to** processing each individual TLM, we need to understand if the amount claimed by the supplier adheres to the optimistic maxIA set per the limits of the Relay Mining algorithm.